Load required packages

 png

-The residuals plot shows they are distributed quite symmetrically around zero, but their center is not a straight line parallel to the x-axis.
+the residuals are fairly symmetric around zero, but their center is not a flat horizontal line.

-Test: We examine the normality of the residuals using a Q-Q plot and the Shapiro-Wilk normality test:
+i checked normality with a Q-Q plot and the Shapiro-Wilk test.

 \(H_0 :\) The residuals come from a normal distribution.